-The bright yellow hue of Irish butter is one way this ingredient stands out, but it also has a richer, more golden taste than what's normally found in those gold-foil-wrapped diner pats.
-Many chefs and bakers prefer this type of butter to spruce up baking and cooking.
+The bright yellow hue of Irish butter is one way this ingredient stands out, but it also has a richer, more golden taste than what's normally found in those gold-foil-wrapped diner pats, or in the average grocery store stick of butter.
+Many chefs and bakers prefer this Irish butter to spruce up baking and cooking.
 Find out why Irish butter is so coveted as an ingredient and how and why it differs from other butter.

 - Flavor: Grassy, golden and creamy